-Small, wearable necklace air purifiers have become popular to protect against viruses and other pollutants.
-They’re small, lightweight, portable and fairly cheap.
-Here’s an Amazon listing for one which claims to eliminate germs, dust, viruses and more from the air.
+Small, wearable air purifier necklaces have become popular to protect against viruses and other pollutants.
+They’re small, lightweight, portable, and fairly cheap.
+Here’s one personal air purifier on Amazon claiming to eliminate germs, dust, viruses, COVID-19, and more from the air.

-In the Philippines, President Duterte has been seen wearing a portable purifier around his neck during meetings in the Philippines, and while travelling to India.
+In the Philippines, President Duterte has been seen wearing a portable air purifier necklace during meetings, and while traveling to India.

-But the big question is: do these portable purifiers actually work?
+But the big question is: do these portable air purifier necklaces actually work?

-Wearable air purifiers work differently from typical home air purifiers.
-More often than not, they use ionizers and ionization technology as a means to filter out pollutants from the air.
+Wearable air purifier necklaces work differently from typical home air purifiers.
+They typically use ionizers and ionization technology as a means to filter out pollutants from the air.

 Most non-portable home air purifiers, on the other hand, use HEPA filter technology to filter out pollution.